petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

 Severity and priority of the defect
     = Sometimes classified by testers
     = Sometimes a bug triage committee is responsible for that = Determines also the risks, costs, opportunities and benefits associated with fixing or not fixing the defect

 What is a defect "severity"?
     The degree of impact on the operation of the system Possible severity classification could be:
     1 – Blocking: Stops the user from using the feature as it is meant to be used.
 No reasonable workaround.
     2 – Critical: Data corruption.
 Easily and repeatedly throws an exception.
 No reasonable workaround.
-Feature does not work as expected.
     3 – High: Throws an exception when not following the happy path.
 Confusing UI.
 Has a reasonable workaround.
     4 – Medium: Feature works off the happy path with minor issues.
 Small UI issues.
         One or more reasonable workarounds.
     5 – Low: Cosmetic issues.
 Many workarounds.
 Low visibility to users.

 Defect Priority
     Indicates how quickly the particular problem should be corrected.
     Possible priority classification could be:
     1 – Immediate
     2 – Next Release
     3 – On Occasion